rameshpilli/MCP-Server/README.md

 docker build -t mcp-server .
 ```

+The Dockerfile installs all dependencies using `pip install .`, so the
+`pyproject.toml` is the single source of package versions.

 Run the server using your `.env` file:
 ```bash
 docker run --env-file .env -p 8000:8000 -p 8081:8081 -p 8501:8501 mcp-server